Nuitka/Nuitka-website/doc/doc/roadmap.rst

  User Extensibility
 ********************

--  Data files, implicit imports are in yaml format as of 0.6.18, but even DLL inclusion, and plugins location should be specified in yaml format.
+-  Data files, implicit imports, and DLL inclusion are specified in Yaml files now.

-   In this way, it becomes easier to extend by third parties.
+   In this way, it is easy to extend by third parties.
 We could imagine even supporting packages that provide their own configuration for compilation with Nuitka through such files.

-   This is started with yaml config of the ``anti-bloat``, ``data-files``, and ``implicit-imports`` plugin, and will extend from there.
+   The next step is to document these file formats, potentially define a schema for them and check it.

 ************
  Standalone